Michael Jordan: Early life

-Michael Jeffrey Jordan was born at Cumberland Hospital in Fort Greene, Brooklyn, New York City, on February 17, 1963, to bank employee Deloris (née Peoples) and equipment supervisor James R. Jordan Sr..
-He has two older brothers, James Jr. and Larry, as well as an older sister named Deloris and a younger sister named Roslyn.
+Michael Jeffrey Jordan was born on February 17, 1963, at Cumberland Hospital in the Fort Greene neighborhood of Brooklyn, New York City, to bank employee Deloris (née Peoples) and equipment supervisor James R. Jordan Sr. He has two older brothers, James Jr. and Larry, as well as an older sister named Deloris and a younger sister named Roslyn.
 Jordan and his siblings were raised Methodist.

 In 1968, the family moved to Wilmington, North Carolina.
 Jordan attended Emsley A. Laney High School, where he played basketball, baseball, and football.
 He tried out for the basketball varsity team during his sophomore year, but at a height of 5 ft 11 in, he was deemed too short.
 Motivated to prove his worth, Jordan became the star of Laney's junior varsity team and tallied some 40-point games.
 The following summer, he grew 4 in and trained rigorously.
 Upon earning a spot on the varsity roster, Jordan averaged more than 25 points per game (ppg) over his final two seasons of high school play.
 He also adopted his signature jersey number, 23.
 As a senior, he was selected for the 1981 McDonald's All-American Game and scored 30 points, after averaging 26.8 ppg, 11.6 rebounds (rpg), and 10.1 assists per game (apg) for the season.